tri-cods/html-css/lessons.md

 ## Activity

 1. Create a new text file called `about.html` in your `htmlpractice` folder.
 Copy over the HTML from your `index.html` file, but change the text in the `<h1>` element to "About."
-2. In your `index.html` file, add a relative link leading to your About page.
+2. In your `index.html` file, add a relative link leading to your "About" page.
-3. Also add a relative link from your `About page` to your `index.html` page.
-In this link, call your `index.html` page `Home` (Reminder: `index.html` is the default homepage)
+3. Also add a relative link from your "About" page to your `index.html` page.
+In this link, call your `index.html` page "Home" (Reminder: `index.html` is the default homepage)
 4. Lastly, include an absolute link to a page of your choosing.
 Remember that an absolute link includes the protocol (for example, `http:`) and also a domain (for example, `cuny.edu`), such as `http://cuny.edu/about`.
 5. Re-save your text files and reopen or refresh them in your browser.

 ## Check if it worked

-When your pages are updated, you should be able to navigate from your Home page to your About page, and vice versa.
+When your pages are updated, you should be able to navigate from your "Home" page to your "About" page, and vice versa.
 You should also be able to navigate to the external web page.

 ## Evaluation